City of Dalton plans to build an aquatics center at property donated by mall owners

 “It does have to be fixed and maintained periodically,” he said.
 “Right now, our pool is shut down.
 Our kids are having to practice over at (the outdoor pool at) the rec (department).”

-Hannah said having a second pool will make it easier for local teams to schedule practices and meets.

-He said the center will not only benefit the school swim teams but the community as a whole, providing recreation and the opportunity for swimming lessons, water aerobics classes, kayaking lessons, first responder training and more.
+Hannah said the center could not only benefit the school swim teams but the community as a whole, providing recreation and the opportunity for swimming lessons, water aerobics classes, kayaking lessons, first responder training and more.

 City Councilwoman Annalee Harlan noted the pool could also host swim meets that would bring in teams and family members who would stay in local hotels and eat in local restaurants.